leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 The [`fontspec` package](https://ctan.org/pkg/fontspec) allows for selecting text fonts, and the [`unicode-math` package](https://ctan.org/pkg/unicode-math) allows for selecting mathematical fonts.

 In this example, the main font of the document is set to [Charter](https://practicaltypography.com/charter.html), which is installed by default on macOS.
-You may select another font, including fonts you installed, by using its name, which you may find in the font selector from any other application.
+You may select another font by using its name, which you may find in the font selector of other software you use.

 In this example, the monospaced font is set to Menlo, which is also installed by default on macOS.
 Again, you may select another font by using its name.

 In this example, the mathematical font is Asana Math, which comes with the `unicode-math` package.

 **Note:** If you need to collaborate with other people who may not have the same fonts installed on their computers, then you have two options.
-First, you may use fonts compatible with the `lualatex` executable that come with most LaTeX distributions; they’re those marked with “[OTF or TTF available]” on [The LaTeX Font Catalog](https://tug.org/FontCatalogue/).
+First, you may use fonts compatible with the `lualatex` executable that come with most LaTeX distributions; they’re marked with “[OTF or TTF available]” on [The LaTeX Font Catalog](https://tug.org/FontCatalogue/).
 Second, you may include the font files along with the LaTeX source files for your document.
 See the documentation for the [`fontspec` package](https://ctan.org/pkg/fontspec) for more details.

 </details>